abhishek3192/website_tracker/README.md

 # website_tracker

 Clone the repository
-cd into the website tracker folder where package.json is situated
+cd into the website tracker folder where package.json is located

 type the following commands: